gotoiot/embed-iot-core/README.md

 The platform consists in several sub-application described below:

 * **MQTT Broker**: Raspberry Pi that runs a MQTT Broker to interact with the HTTP client via WebSockets and to MQTT clients via MQTT protocol.
 Besides, has a HTTP server in order to serve the page of the HTTP Client.
 * **Web Client**: A Single Page Application (SPA) that communicates with MQTT Broker via Websockets.
 It can send and receive MQTT topics and perform many actions.
+The code use whole MQTT connection features from [this project](https://github.com/jpmens/simple-mqtt-websocket-example).
 * **MQTT Client**: A device that connects to MQTT Broker in order to establish a connection to send/receive topics.
 The device connects to WiFi and then, try to connect to the MQTT Broker.

 All of this parts are well described in the [Project Wiki](https://github.com/agustinBassi-others/mq-connection/wiki).
 Please, refer to it in order to get all required information.